-Most of the time I’m too proud (unfortunately) to run by the store and grab something in a hard plastic container, so I keep a few tricks in my pantry.
-I got this Triple-Coconut Cake from Amie, one of my favorite co-workers.
+Most of the time, I’m too proud (unfortunately) to run by the store and grab something in a hard plastic container, so I keep a few tricks in my pantry.
+I got this Easy Coconut Cake recipe from Amie, one of my favorite co-workers.
 The coconut freaks at my job, including me, go crazy when she brings this cake.

 Stocking up on a few staples is helpful to produce this kind of last-minute magic.
-For Amie’s cake, I make sure to keep the following in my cabinet:
+For this coconut cream poke cake, I make sure to keep the following in my cabinet:

 - a white cake mix

 - cream of coconut

 - frozen whipped topping

 All of these ingredients can be stored for months in the pantry, or the freezer.
 It’s my kind of recipe as I would rather do a hundred push-ups than make a midnight run to the grocery store.